ut-parla/Parla.py/README.md

 python Parla.py/examples/inner.py
 ```

-If git is not available, you can just install it as a conda package alongside parla by running `conda install git` once the miniconda installation is accessible from a given terminal session.
+If git is not available, you can install it as a conda package alongside parla by running `conda install git` from a terminal session configured to use miniconda.